json-schema-org/referencing/draft-handrews-jri.md

 1. Locations (`"$defs"`)
 1. References (`"$ref"`, `"$extRef"`)

 The logic of this ordering is that primary resources must be identified first as all other keywords depend having the correct base IRI.
 Next, secondary resources can be identified once the primary resource is known.
-Finally, nested locations which can be reference targets or have additional identifier keywords can be discovered within the primary resource.
+Finally, nested locations which can be reference targets or have additional identifier keywords can be discovered (as discussed in {{discovering}} and {{serving}}) within the primary resource.

 ### Identification